What is MaxDiff analysis?

-Here you can select the maximum attributes you want to be displayed.
-You can decide several attributes per task and also choose the attributes you wish to repeat.
+Here, you can select the maximum attributes you want to be displayed.
+You can decide on several attributes per task and also choose the attributes you wish to repeat.
 Additionally, you can also select whether you want to randomize the attribute display or not.

-The number of task count shown to each respondent is based on the total number of attributes tested and the number of points you wish to display.
+The number of task counts shown to each respondent is based on the total number of attributes tested and the number of points you wish to display.

 After conducting the MaxDiff survey, it is time to analyze the collected data.